AppFolioOnboarding/tasks/tasks/09_required_tag_association.md

 - [ ] All images have at least one tag.

 __Discussion Topic__:
 - [ ] What do you do about existing images that have no tags?
+	- [ ] Hint: you should probably fix them somehow.
+You can't just throw them away, and you shouldn't annoy your users by presenting them with validation errors if they try to open or edit a tagless image.

 __Dependencies__:
 - Image Tags